xraypy/feff85exafs/t/materials/README.md

 [Nose](https://nose.readthedocs.org/en/latest/index.html) and a
 [Larch](https://github.com/xraypy/xraylarch) plugin.

-The testing infratructure is designed so that it is easy to add new tests, so long as an appropriate set of files is provided for each new test.
+The testing infrastructure is designed so that it is easy to add new tests, so long as an appropriate set of files is provided for each new test.

-Please note that the file naming comventions for the test files are quite strict.
+Please note that the file naming conventions for the test files are quite strict.
 If you introduce a new material, say Ceria (CeO2), and you name the folder containing its files either `Ceria`, then the following must be true: